fercsi/ansible-playground/README.md

 ```

 Similarly, update `depends_on`.
 This is necessary for the initialization
-phase, so that the server can connect to the hosts.
+phase, so that the controller can connect to the hosts.

 ### Different host configuration

 If you need  a more complex configuration (e.g.  grouping hosts), create
-your own `hosts`  file, upload it to  the server (the easiest  way is to
+your own inventory (`hosts` file), upload  it to the server (the easiest
-simply put it  into the work directory somewhere, but  creating your own
+way is to simply put it  into the work directory somewhere, but creating
-Docker image  can be also a  way) and pass the  path of the file  in the
+your own Docker image  can be also a way) and pass the  path of the file
-environment variable  `APG_HOSTS_FILE`.
+in the environment variable `APG_HOSTS_FILE`.
 If this variable is given,
 the file will be copied instead of creating an own one.

+Note  that, since  ansible  configuration (including  the inventory)  is
+created per  platform, in global level  a single list of  involved hosts
+can be sufficient for initial tests.

 ### Fingerprint changes